 Weekend With Your Novel: Crafting a Compelling Manuscript

-New information will become available in the summer of 2015.
+Look for this year's agenda, coming in August 2015.
 In the meantime we leave all 2014 information here for your reference.

 What does “compelling” mean?

 It’s often what a literary agent will mention in a rejection letter: “I’m afraid this wasn’t compelling enough for me.
 Best of luck elsewhere.”

 This special weekend just for novelists focuses on how to create and craft a compelling story.

 What: Annual fall writers' retreat

 Where: Pyle Center, 702 Langdon St, Madison, WI (Sat)

 Lowell Center, 610 Langdon St., Madison, WI (Fri/Sun)

 Cost: Varies.
 See event details page for complete info.

 Questions?
 Contact Christine DeSmet at firstname.lastname@example.org or 608-262-3447